Registering for McGill Summer Studies

 The last day to drop a course in the summer (with refund) is the 4th scheduled class.

 The last day to withdraw from a course (with no refund) is the 9th scheduled class.

 *Please note that these deadlines might differ for intensive courses.
 Please consult the course description for details.

 - Restrictions: Registration restrictions for certain courses are listed in the Calendar—please note them before using Minerva.

-- Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the F.A.Q.
-(Frequently Asked Questions) section and instructions at the Minerva for Students website.
+- Minerva help: If you have any problems using the online McGill student interface, Minerva, please refer to the instructions please refer to the instructions in the Minerva for Students and Guests Article.
 If you are still having problems using Minerva, please contact the Minerva Help Line at 514-398-7878.

 International Students may refer to McGill's International Student Services (ISS) office for helpful information regarding immigration regulations and services available.

 The International Student Services (ISS) office administers the University's Health Insurance Plan for International Students.
 International Students must ensure that they have adequate hospitalization and medical coverage during their stay at McGill.
 You may enroll in the University's International Student Health Plan for the summer term for which you are registered.
 The University and Immigration Québec require International Students to have proof of health insurance.